 Given the many demonstrated benefits of work—especially on health, well-being and financial security—it’s troubling that persons with disabilities still face significant barriers to employment and productive careers.

-Persons with disabilities face substantially lower employment levels—57 per cent compared to 75 per cent among the general working-age population.
-If working, they also earn considerably less than the Canadian average—$34,000 versus $40,000 in 2017.
+Persons with disabilities face substantially lower employment levels—59 per cent compared to 80 per cent among the general working-age population.
+If working, they also earn considerably less than the Canadian average—$34,000 versus $39,000, according to 2017 data from Statistics Canada.

 To date, efforts to improve the labour-force participation and employment rates of persons with disabilities have focused on equipping individuals with the resources and skills to make them job-ready.
 Little attention has been given to building up the capacity of employers and workplaces to be better able to tap into the talent pool of persons with disabilities, which is sometimes described as “disability confidence.”